Sign up to our Newsletter

 Important Skills to Be a Detective

 Detective requirements are varied, but the most competitive detectives have an impressive skill set.
 Many police officers enter the field in hopes of eventually leading investigations and having a more hands-on role in solving criminal cases.
-To ensure you stand out as an applicant, and become the best detective possible, hone the following skills:
+To ensure you stand out as an applicant and become the best detective possible, hone the following skills:

-• Critical thinking: to solve crimes and piece together all of the evidence
+• Critical thinking: To solve crimes and piece together all of the evidence

-• Problem-solving: to continue investigating cases when they seem to be going cold
+• Problem-solving: To continue investigating cases when they seem to be going cold

-• Attention to detail: all evidence must be considered thoroughly; there’s no telling which piece will be important
+• Attention to detail: All evidence must be considered thoroughly; there’s no telling which piece will be important

-• Writing skills: writing clear and accurate reports is important to the progression of any case and can help in future investigations
+• Writing skills: Writing clear and accurate reports is important to the progression of any case and can help in future investigations

 As a detective, you can expect to investigate crimes you’ll never forget.
 Depending on the specialty you pursue, you may handle homicides, robberies, or gang violence cases that are emotionally draining and traumatizing.